How to Get From Fiumicino Airport to Rome

 Let’s take a look at the options available.
 The “best” option for you will depend on certain variables such as your arrival time, the number of people in your party, and how quickly you are looking to make the trip into Rome, so that determination will be left for you to decide.

 Our only experience with this method was with Rome Cabs going from Rome to the airport and I must say they are timely and efficient.
 If you have a large traveling party this may make sense as the cost can be split among you.
 Most limousine companies maintain a fleet of very nice vans, which make for a roomy and comfortable ride.
-The cost can range from about 45 euro per person for one or two travelers to about 30 euro per person for large groups requiring a shuttle van.
+The cost can range from about 50 to 60 euros per person for one or two travelers to about 30 euros per person for large groups requiring a shuttle van.

 A taxi is the next most convenient method but can also be on the expensive side depending on the size of your party.
-The standard fare from the airport to anywhere within the walls of Rome is 40 euro for up to four people.
+The standard fare from the airport to anywhere within the walls of Rome is 48 euros for up to four people.
 The taxi driver will also expect a tip so be prepared.

 If you are traveling alone then this can be expensive but if you are a party of four then it is certainly reasonable.
 Licensed taxis in Rome are white, have a "Taxi" sign on the roof and have a sign on the side of the car.
 Never use an unlicensed or unregistered taxi, as there is a good chance that they will try to scam you.